 The benefits of natural light in the workplace include better productivity and creativity, plus an uplift in the overall mood of the office.
-In fact, a recent study reported that office employees who received more natural light exposure during the workday saw an improvement with their sleep patterns and quality of life compared to those who received less.
+In fact, a study from Northwestern Medicine reported that office employees who received more natural light exposure during the workday saw an improvement with their sleep patterns and quality of life compared to those who received less.

 When glass conference rooms replace those with solid walls or partitions, more of your employees are able to take advantage of nature’s physical and mental health benefits – not just the lucky employees who have perimeter offices.

 Natural light is not only better for the wellness of employees, it also helps reduce reliance on artificial lighting.
 Along with that comes energy cost savings, especially if you're able to dim the electric lights in response to the amount of daylight available to your office.
 That means you can invest in more products like visitor management software with an iPad receptionist instead.